Somebody Else's Fire (album)

-Somebody Else's Fire is a studio album by American country artist Janie Fricke.
+Somebody Else's Fire is a studio album by American country music artist Janie Fricke.
 It was released in June 1985 via Columbia Records and was a collection of ten tracks.
 The disc was the tenth studio record released in Fricke's music career.
 The album reached the American country LP's chart in 1985 and spawned three singles.
 Its highest-charting single was the lead release titled "She's Single Again", which climbed to the number two spot in the United States and Canada.
 The album received a favorable review from AllMusic.

 Background and content

 In the mid-1980s, Janie Fricke established an up-tempo country pop style that brought her a series of number one country singles like "He's a Heartache" and "Let's Stop Talkin' About It".
 This led to her winning the "Female Vocalist of the Year" accolade from the Country Music Association in 1982 and 1983.
 As the country genre was moving away from country-pop, Fricke transitioned towards a traditional country style.
 In an interview with the Chicago Tribune, she also explained her country pop was becoming formulaic: "You can only do so much of one thing--the real hard, fast, stomping beat."

 Somebody Else's Fire was recorded with producer Bob Montgomery at the Bennett House studio in February 1985.
 It was Fricke's fourth album produced by Montgomery.
 A total of ten track comprised the project.
 Most of the project's songs were original recordings.
 Among its songs was the track "She's Single Again", which was also recorded by Reba McEntire for her 1985 album Have I Got a Deal for You.